Ferris Bueller's Day Off: Cultural influence

 Broderick starred in a television advertisement prepared by Honda promoting its CR-V for the 2012 Super Bowl XLVI.
 The ad pays homage to Ferris Bueller, featuring Broderick (as himself) faking illness to skip out of work to enjoy sightseeing around Los Angeles.
 Several elements, such as the use of the song "Oh Yeah", and a valet monotonously calling for "Broderick...
 Broderick...", appear in the ad.
 A teaser for the ad had appeared two weeks prior to the Super Bowl, which had created rumors of a possible film sequel.
 It was produced by Santa Monica-based RPA and directed by Todd Phillips.
-Adweek's Tim Nudd called the ad "a great homage to the original 1986 film, with Broderick this time calling in sick to a film shoot and enjoying another day of slacking."
+Adweeks Tim Nudd called the ad "a great homage to the original 1986 film, with Broderick this time calling in sick to a film shoot and enjoying another day of slacking."
 On the other hand, Jalopniks Matt Hardigree called the spot "sacrilegious".

 The film has been parodied in television series, with characters taking a day off from their normal routine to have a day of adventure.
 Examples include the episodes "Barry's Day Off" from The Goldbergs, "Brian Finch's Black Op" from Limitless, and "Turner's and Brenda's Day Off" from South Side.
 In March 2017, Domino's Pizza began an advertising campaign parodying the film, featuring actor Joe Keery in the lead role.
 Early in 2020, internet personality Zach King released a short film parody on his YouTube channel.
 In September 2020, LiftMaster released a commercial where two young boys attempt to drive a 1966 Jaguar E-Type owned by the father of one of the boys.
 The commercial, advertising the Liftmaster Secure View, a security system built into the device, features Alan Ruck as an older Cameron Frye, who warns the boys after catching them on camera.
 He then speaks to the audience "Been there, done that."